On the Stellar Populations of Galaxies at z=9-11: The Growth of Metals and Stellar Mass at Early Times: Constraining Stellar Population Posteriors with Prospector

 Figure~\ref{fig:z_phot} shows the photometric redshift posteriors obtained from \texttt{EAZY} (black lines) and \texttt{Prospector} (red lines).
+The results from \texttt{Prospector} assume the aforementioned free-$z$ run with a uniform redshift prior between $z=0.1-13$.
 Three galaxies (EGS-6811, EGS-68560 and GOODSN-35589) have spectroscopic redshifts, which are indicated in blue.
 We find overall good agreement between \texttt{EAZY} and \texttt{Prospector}.
 The two approaches return photometric redshifts that are consistent with each other within the uncertainty.
 This can also be seen directly in Figure~\ref{fig:zcomp}, which shows a comparison of the \texttt{Prospector}-based and the \texttt{EAZY}-based photometric redshifts.
-The circles and the errorbars indicate the median and 16-84th percentiles of the redshift posterior.
+The circles and the errorbars indicate the median and 16-84th percentiles of the redshift posterior, respectively.

 Importantly for this work here, \texttt{Prospector} confirms the high-redshift nature of these galaxies.
 The probability of lying beyond $z=8$, $P(z>8)$, is larger than 90\% for all galaxies except EGS-20381 ($P(z>8)=0.75$) and EGS-40898 ($P(z>8)=0.71$) for which a tail in the $z_{\rm phot}$ posterior towards $z\sim6$ exists.
 Furthermore, for the galaxies that show minor peaks at $z\sim1-3$, the posteriors all have $P(z<6) < 0.1$, i.e., $<10\%$ of the posterior volume is at low redshift.